Last Updated on August 6, 2020

 Defrosting on the Kitchen Counter?
 Hot Water?

-If you are in a pinch, you can defrost with cold running water or cook from frozen (check out how in Chef Yankel’s video below).
+If you are in a pinch, you can defrost with cold running water or cook from frozen, as mentioned above.

 For more on defrosting meat and other foods, check out the FDA/USDA website on defrosting, The Big Thaw.